Marlborough Province

-Marlborough Province was one of the provinces of New Zealand from 1 November 1859, when it split away from Nelson Province, until the abolition of provincial government in 1876.
+Marlborough was one of the provinces of New Zealand.
+Following a petiton by residents of the district, the Governor (Thomas Gore Browne) issued an order to ″establish a New Province to be called and known by the name of Marlborough ...
+And doth declare that this Order shall take effect on the first day of November, 1859″, from lands previously within the Province of Nelson.
+The province existed until the abolition of provincial government on 31 October 1876.

 History

 Marlborough split away from the Nelson Province because the majority of the income of the Nelson Provincial Council came from land sales in the Marlborough region, but the funds were mostly used in the Nelson region.
 Land sales in Nelson and Marlborough netted the council £33,000 and £160,000, respectively.
 Of that, £200 was expended benefiting the Marlborough region.
 Marlborough settlers successfully petitioned for a split from Nelson.
 Another reason was that large landholders feared the growing influence of smaller farmers and urban residents.
 By splitting Marlborough Province off with its large farms, it was easier for these landholders to control the provincial council.

 When the province was formed, Sir Thomas Gore Browne, the Governor of New Zealand, named it after John Churchill, 1st Duke of Marlborough.
 The settlement of Blenheim was subsequently named after the Battle of Blenheim (1704), where troops led by the Duke defeated a combined French and Bavarian force at the village of Blenheim (Blindheim) in Germany.